How to Write Resume References

 - Add Your References

 Full Name: Write the full name of the contact you are listing.

-Company Position: What position does he/she hold at the company they currently work?
+Company Position: What position do they hold at the company where they currently work?

 Company Name and Address: Write the company name and full street address or their home address if it is a personal reference.

 Affiliation: Lastly, write a sentence about the job you performed for this person.
 You will include how you know this person and your affiliation with them.